BorisTosic/CPT-folio/README.md

 - I got the phone number and first name of the user save so the person was actually logged in
 - I got a welcome, (name of user) into my banner
 - I got a log out functionality

+## 1st Week of holidays
+- This Week I Designed my home page
+- I had at the top of the page an image carousel of some of the products, even thought they were only milwaukee products
+- I also added at the bottom two large buttons one for makita and one for Milwaukee that lead to each brand's respective product page
+- I made a page for both Makita aand Milwakee that displayed all of the products from their brands
+- After clicking on the product you got sent to a product page that of making all of them individually i made a single page that pulls information from my product_data table

+## 2nd Week of holidays
+- This week I created my online order system.
+I added a quantity picker button underneath the availability
+- When the user clicks the buy now button it decreases the amount available in the product_data database by the desired quantity, and it adds the product along with the quantity and the phone number of the user to the order_data table. the button then turns green and invites the user to update the quantity, or alternatively the user can click on the remove from cart button.
+- For every new product a user orders it adds a new row to the database.
+The benefits of this is that the user can log our, login in as another user, and add to their cart, and their carts would be completely seperate.
+- The user can checkout by firsly clicking the cart button.
+This page displays all of the products linked to the user's phone number and relvant information to the user and shows a total cost and also has buttons to modify or remove the item.
+- When the user clicks checkout there is a card informationform, there is no processing of information as it only checks for correct formatting it assumes that the payment went through and the account is real.
+- When the user clicks on confirm order and the information is correctly formatted, a new row is created in the invoice table and it inlcludes your phone number, full name, total cost, card information and the date and time of the order confirmation.
+- Throughout this process I had issues with bugs, so I used online tools to help me resolve them

+## 1st Week of Term 4 / Polishing touches
+- On monday I standerdised the banner buttons for all the pages except for the sign in and sign up
+- I also made sure that you need to have a unique phone number to make a new account
+- After my meeting with Joshua I have made some minor improvements such as labels for the products on the image carousel, as well as ensuring correct formatting for the sign up page, e.g. not having letters in the phone number

+## User Instructions
+I dont have many instructions as the website is easy to navigate, however I would reccomend signing up and making your own account as you would be redirected there if you try to add items to your cart.
+From there you should try add a few items, customise the quantity, update the quantity, and remove the items.
+Furthermoore you should insert incorrectly formatted inputs.